Frustratingly, our world tries to conform to a ‘one-size-fits-all’ approach when we all know such a feat isn’t possible.

 Here’s where this article differs from so many of the articles out there; few people realize there are 7 distinctly different types of empaths.

 Each of these types features inherent traits that alter the way your empathy presents itself and what careers are best suited to you.

 This is why some empaths are wholly unsuited to medical professions such as paramedics due to emotional exhaustion, whereas other empaths can sustain their emotional reserves.

 To make this article simple and easy to navigate we’re going to break down each of the types of an empath and highlight the best and worst careers for each.

 When reading this, you may find that you intensely resonate with one category or may find yourself a combination of two or three types.

 You can still use the information from each category and merge and meld the advice given to find the right empath career path for you.

-There have been times where I’ve had an unexplained stomach ache or tension in my head only to find my best friend has food poisoning or a migraine.
+There have been times when I’ve had an unexplained stomach ache or tension in my head only to find my best friend has food poisoning or a migraine.

 If this is the case for you then you might be a physical empath or have a physically empathic connection with your bestie.